Different Types of AI Agents That Power the Modern Systems

 Real-Time Statistics:

-According to Financial Times, a survey showed 1/3rd of Gen Z investors began investing in capital markets during university years with the influence of AI-driven investment tools and financial content.
+According to Financial Times, a survey showed 1/3rd of Gen Z investors began investing in capital markets during their university years, with the influence of AI-driven investment tools and financial content.

 These are AI agents that can optimize pricing strategies, manage inventory, and improve customer recommendations.